bdsc-tds/mosaic_pilot_study/README.md

 ```

 # Singularity container
 The computational environment can be recreated by installing the singularity container from the .def file.
-The R version we use for this workflow is 4.3.2, and renv is used to track specific versions of packages.
-Please find files related to renv in reproducibility/r/metadata, and use r.def in reproducibility/r to build the corresponding container:
+The R version we use for this workflow is 4.3.2, Bioconductor version 3.18, and renv is used to track specific versions of packages.
+Please find files related to renv in `/reproducibility/r/metadata`, and use `r.def` in `/reproducibility/r` to build the corresponding container:

 ``` bash
 # Note: the current working directory is the root of this repo